abhayjajodia/full_stack_group_project_kyabaat/README.md

 - **Spicy-Free** - Mild/non-spicy preparation

 ### How Customers Use This Feature
-1. Add items to cart and proceed to **Checkout**
+1. Add items to cart and click the **Cart icon** at the navbar bar 🍴
-2. In the checkout page, select dietary preferences for each item (optional)
+2. In the cart page, there is a option **Edit dietary**
 3. Check relevant dietary restriction boxes for each food item
-4. Complete billing information and place order
+4. And can proceed to Billling forms
 5. Dietary preferences are saved with the order in **Order History**

 ### Where Dietary Information is Stored